 Research

-One of the central challenges associated with translating synthetic biology advances in the laboratory into real-world applications is the fact that the environmental conditions that cells experience in a deployment context are different from those in the laboratory.
-This is particularly true when addressing sustainability applications, where many will require the deployment of microbes into diverse environments such as agricultural soils, living materials, and water-treatment plants.
+One of the central challenges associated with translating synthetic biology advances in the laboratory into real-world applications is the fact that the environmental conditions that cells experience in a deployment context are different from those in the laboratory, often leading to unreliable system performance and outright system failure.
+This is particularly true when addressing sustainability applications, which will require the deployment of microbes into diverse environments such as agricultural soils, living materials, and water-treatment plants.